neondatabase/website/content/postgresql/plperl-trusted.md

 The creation of this function will fail as its use of a forbidden operation will be caught by the validator.

 Sometimes it is desirable to write Perl functions that are not restricted.
 For example, one might want a Perl function that sends mail.
-To handle these cases, PL/Perl can also be installed as an “untrusted” language (usually called PL/PerlU[]()).
-In this case the full Perl language is available.
+To handle these cases, PL/Perl can also be installed as an “untrusted” language (usually called PL/PerlUn this case the full Perl language is available.
 When installing the language, the language name `plperlu` will select the untrusted PL/Perl variant.

 The writer of a PL/PerlU function must take care that the function cannot be used to do anything unwanted, since it will be able to do anything that could be done by a user logged in as the database administrator.
 Note that the database system allows only database superusers to create functions in untrusted languages.